Cracko298/ISZ2-SC-Archived/README.md

 - ***Why is the file so big?***

-*8kb is not really that big.
-However the application has 6 checks to ensure the Keys provided are accurate.
+*The application has 6 checks to ensure the Keys provided are accurate.
+It has basic Save-Data Corruption protection.
 As well as some anti-piracy measures.*

 # Screenshots: